SKILLMANS of AMERICA

 To obtain the username and password to access these "Full" files, send me an email requesting them with an explanation of why you are interested in Tom Skillman's descendants.

-The FACTS on FACTS:
+The FACTS about FACTS:

 Genealogy programs, such as my favorite, RootsMagic, save genealogical data as "Facts."
 Examples are Birth Place, Birth Date, etc. In the process of creating a GEDCOM file the Facts in the genealogy program are transferred to Facts in the GEDCOM file.
 However, the current GEDCOM standard, version 5.5, supports a limited set of defined facts.
 These facts have a format with the GEDCOM abbreviation of the fact on the first line, followed by lines with the actual factual information.This format enables a program reading a GEDCOM to properly assign a fact to the program's built-in facts.
 However, some genealogy programs allow you to create new facts.
 Since these are not supported by the GEDCOM standard, they are saved in a different format in a GEDCOM.
 The first line is EVEN, short for Event, with the fact following, then the 2nd line is TYPE followed by the name of the new fact.For example, I added e-mail to my RootsMagic fact list so the GEDCOM will show my email address as: